joepigott/pigmath/README.md

 An open source, lightweight, header-only math library written in C. Nothing to hide; all function declarations are fully visible and documented.

+For more information on usage and implementation, see the [documentation](documentation/documentation.md).

 ## Use

 PigMath is a header-only library.
 The header file `pigmath.h` is located in the